Black cowboys: Film and television

 A few mainstream Western movies and television shows in the 1960s included Black characters, including The Man Who Shot Liberty Valance (1962) with Woody Strode, and two episodes of The Rifleman (1962) with Sammy Davis Jr. The television show Rawhide (1965) included Raymond St. Jacques as a cattle driver, the first Black actor to appear in a regular role on a Western series.
 Otis Young was the first Black actor to co-star in a Western show, The Outcasts (1968–1969).

 In 1972 the documentary Black Rodeo, narrated by Woody Strode, told stories of Black cowboys.
 In Blazing Saddles (1974), a Western comedy film, Cleavon Little plays Bart, a Black sheriff.

 A character based on Bose Ikard was played by Danny Glover in Lonesome Dove (1989).
 Glover also played a Black cowboy in Silverado (1985).
 The 1993 Western film Posse includes Black cowboys, and Black Fox (1995) features a character based on a historical Black cowboy, Britt Johnson.
 The television movie The Cherokee Kid (1996) includes a character based on Nat Love.

 The short film They Die by Dawn (2013), directed by Jeymes Samuel, has characters based on Nat Love and Mary Fields.
 The Western film Hell on the Border (2019) features a character based on Bass Reeves, the first Black deputy U.S. Marshal west of the Mississippi River.

 The Harder They Fall (2021), also directed by Jeymes Samuel, is a Western with characters based on historical Black people in the West, including Nat Love, Bill Pickett, and Mary Fields.
-The 2022 neo-western science fiction film Nope is about two Black horse-wranglers dealing with an unidentified flying object in Agua Dulce, California.
+The Jordan Peele directed science fiction horror film Nope is about two Black horse-wranglers dealing with an unidentified flying object in Agua Dulce, California.

+High Horse: The Black Cowboy, a 2025 documentary series executive produced by Jordan Peele and his production company, Monkeypaw Productions, highlights the often forgotten history of African American cowboys.